shirok/Gauche-makiki/README.md

 (NB: `response-cookie-delete!` merely removes the named cookie form the response message; it does not remove the cookie from the client.)

+By default, `secure` attribute of the cookie is automatically added if `request-secure` has a true value.
+You can turn off this behavior by setting the parameter `add-secure-cookie` to false.

 ### Accessing parameters passed by client